 Path Type: Medieval Road

 Back to Search

 The best place to start this from is Glenfarg, as there is little parking and no public transport closer to the Wallace Road.
 Head north up the B996 and then take the left up the Wicks O' Baiglie road.
 After about 1km take the left to Lochelbank, which is signposted Wallace Road.
 When heading north keep to the left of the farm buildings and to the right of the farm house and you reach the bottom of a steady climb towards an aerial.
 Keep on this path, but veer right when there is a junction.
-You reach a field with cows and there is a style to get into the next field and avoid the cows.
+You reach a field with cows and there is a stile to get into the next field and avoid the cows.
 Now you follow a field boundary rather than a landrover track and turn right when you get to the end of the field.
-Now head directly north, you'll cross another style before the Dron burn and find the ruins of West Dron Hill Farm just uphill from here.
+Now head directly north, you'll cross another stile before the Dron burn and find the ruins of West Dron Hill Farm just uphill from here.
 Stick to the right of the Lochan and follow the track to the edge of the woodland as it goes downhill to join the road to West Dron Farm.

 The route could be combined with the Path of Dron to create a circular walk, although that old drove road back to Glenfarg can be harder to find than this route.

 OS Landranger 58 (Perth & Alloa, Auchterader)